piwebcam/piwebcam.github.io/README.md

 To access the webcam and/or customize the settings, connect to the web admin panel.

 For a detailed description of the menus available through the web interface and CLI commands, please see the [User Guide](https://github.com/piwebcam/PiWebcam/wiki/User-Guide)

-# Build a real webcam based on PiWebcam

 # Screenshots